Home » Western Art and Crafts

 —Henry Ward Beecher [1]

-Our second Family Fun Day was all about western art.
+Our second Family Fun Day was all about Western art.
 We called it our Summer P-ART-Y!
-Participants designed their own buttons, created mixed media collage, painted with marbles, and even became part of a famous work of art in a tableau.
+Participants designed their own buttons, created mixed media collages, painted with marbles, and even became part of a famous work of art in a tableau.

 Western Arts and Crafts